Ascent Of The Amazon Logo

 Time and patience

-September 29, 2017 by Pete
+September 29, 2017 by Casey

 Finding and organising guides/walking companions has proved to be time consuming and expensive.
 I have lost weeks – months even – over the course of this expedition, finding and waiting for guides, and I have just lost another month of good low-water walking time doing just that.
 However, the benefits of walking with a local … Read more »